alphagov/service-performance/README.md

 # Government Service Data

-This is the API for interacting with Government Service Data.
+This is the API for interacting with Service Performance Data.
 This is currently consumed by the the [`gsd-view-data`](https://github.com/alphagov/gsd-view-data) application.

 It also contains the publishing workflow for collecting metrics from Services, and an admin interface to coordinate data collection.

 ## Setup